InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/cross-team-retrospectives.md

 Example agenda:

-* 5 minute checkin so everyone can test their audio setup, silly questions preferred so people can laugh together, reducing overall stress.
+* 5 minute check-in so everyone can test their audio setup, silly questions preferred so people can laugh together, reducing overall stress.
 * 5 minute review for action items from last meeting (each item presented by its owner)
 * 10 minutes to gather strengths and weaknesses of the past collaboration time period.
 Do this as a combination of writing (sticky notes on a digital white board) and verbally explaining the stickies to make sure introverts get involved as well.
 * 2 minutes to put dots against weaknesses that should be addressed in the next cycle.
 Pick the top 1-2 weaknesses.